Expanding Access to DEEP Information

 DEEP overhauled its GIS Open Data Hub with funding from OPM and contractors from ESRI.
 The branding and layout are now in-line with other state agency GIS Hubs, increasing usability, accessibility, and data transparency.
 We will provide continued education to the public on our data sharing systems via our websites and through responses to inquiries.

-DEEP trained FOIA liaisons throughout the agency on the GovQA platform; each Bureau at DEEP has a FOIA lead.
-In Q1 2025, we received 490 FOIA requests and closed 61% so far, and increased our overall annual closure rate from 72% to 82%.
-DEEP encourages the public to directly search for information using easy and available online resources before submitting a FOIA request through GovQA.
-These self-service data portals save researchers’ time and DEEP staff resources, and most importantly, provide you with answers faster.
+DEEP trained FOIA liaisons throughout the agency on the GovQA platform.
+Each Bureau at DEEP now has a FOIA lead.
+In Q1 2025, we received 490 FOIA requests and closed 61% so far; over the past year, we achieved an overall closure rate of 82%.

 In Q1 2025, DEEP prepared all Leaking Underground Storage Tank (LUST) records for vendor scanning.
 DEEP also re-started its Records Management Committee with representatives from each Bureau, together with Assistant Records Management Liaison Officers.